OpenPrinting/ps-printer-app/README.md

 ```

 Simply put a colon-separated list of any amount of paths into the
-variable.
+variable, always the last being used by the "Add PPD files"
+page.
 Creating a wrapper script is recommended.

 For access to the test page `testpage.ps` use the TESTPAGE_DIR
 environment variable: